Trace Explorer features overview

 The charts on the Statistics tab provide summaries of key information about spans within the trace set that match the current search criteria.

 This section aggregates and groups the top service values by their requests, error count, and duration (or latency).
 The default display groups statistics by service.
-You can group and narrow results by up to two different attributes, which can include service, operation, and tags.
+You can group and narrow results by up to three different attributes, which can include service, operation, and tags.
 For example, you can select a service like frontend and also include a tag like deployment.environment to display your spans with these attributes grouped together.

 Select the Only critical path toggle to only analyze spans that most impact the total duration of a trace, and display them grouped by the selected property.
 These attributes help to identify latency issues within the trace.